mozilla/CCADB-Tools/capi/README.md

 This software enforces rules outlined in [CAB Forum Baseline Requirements §2.2](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.5.9.pdf), wherein:

 > The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to each publicly trusted Root Certificate.
 At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.

-> Given a candidate root certificate, and three URLs

 #### Precondition
-A candidate root certificate and three test websites are submitted to the program.
+Give the input of a candidate root certificate and three test websites, the following tests are executed.

 #### Execution
 ##### 1. Certificate Chain Download